Lothar von Trotha: Career

 Born in Magdeburg, the capital of the Province of Saxony, Trotha joined the Prussian Army in 1865 and fought in the Austro-Prussian and Franco-Prussian Wars, for which he was awarded the Iron Cross 2nd Class.
 He married Bertha Neumann on 15 October 1872.

 He was commander of the Lauenburgisches Jäger Bataillon Nr.
 9 for two years in Ratzeburg before he was deployed to Africa in 1894.

-Colonial service

 In 1894 Trotha was appointed commander of the colonial forces in German East Africa and was ruthlessly successful in suppressing uprisings there, including the Wahehe Rebellion.
 While temporarily posted to Imperial China as Brigade Commander of the East Asian Expedition Corps, he was involved in suppressing the Boxer Rebellion.
 On 3 May 1904 he was appointed Commander in Chief of German South West Africa and was directed to crush the native Herero rebellion.